Davecamerini/Projects/simple-video-streaming/README.md

 1. After activating the plugin, navigate to the page where you want to display the video upload form and video list.
 2. Use the shortcode `[video_streaming]` to embed the video upload form and list of videos on any page or post.
-3. Users can upload videos, and they will be organized into folders based on the directory structure.
+3. Users can upload videos, which will be organized into folders based on the directory structure.
+4. Videos can be renamed or deleted directly from the video list using the provided buttons.

 ## Requirements